bugsiesegal/HAMA/README.md

 ## Contact

-For questions and feedback, please open an issue on GitHub or contact [maintainer email].
+For questions and feedback, please open an issue on GitHub or contact bugsie@segalnyc.com.